-Young and older members of the community with disability/dependents People of different racial group/religious belief/political opinion Non-fixed play in the Play Strategy will benefit all Section 75 groups within the equality categories, including those with multiple identities mentioned above.
-The enhancement of the physical environment within play programmes will remove obstacles to all potential users.
-Improved access and resources will support all users and this is looked at individually for participants with all non-fixed play programmes.
+Young and older members of the community with disability/dependents People of different racial group/religious belief/political opinion

+The Play Strategy will benefit all Section 75 groups within the equality categories, including those with multiple identities mentioned above.
+The enhancement of the physical environment within the Play Parks will remove obstacles to all potential users.
+Improved access and equipment will support all users.

-Playing can be a multi-identity, get moving fun activity.
+Playing in a Local Play Park can be a multi-identity, get moving activity.